benwilcock/systems-techdocs/tanzu-application-platform-system/docs/index.md

 ## Why Choose Tanzu Application Platform?

-There are many reasons why Tanzu Application Platform is the right choice for your team.
-Here are three of the biggest:
+There are many reasons why Tanzu Application Platform is the right choice for your teams.

-#### 1. Make your developers happy
+### 1. Keep developers happy

-Enable developers to quickly get started with pre-configured templates for cloud native patterns.
+Happiness and productivity go hand-in-hand.
+Tanzu Application Platform is designed support developers by taking away the toil of dealing with infrastructure.
+Running applications on Kubernetes becomes much simpler and less error prone.

+Tanzu Application Platform makes coding easier and more fun with several developer-focussed features.

+* [Application Accelerators](accelerators.md) allow rapid bootstrapping of new coding projects and provide a marketplace where developers can share their expertise as patterns.

+* [Tanzu IDE plugins](ide-plugins.md) support live debugging and code editing and provide a window on the status of your applications that are already running on the platform.

+* [Tanzu Developer Portal](tanzu-developer-portal.md) makes API discovery simpler and offers LiveView for second by second insights on your running applications.

-#### 2. Bring your own opinions
+### 2. Bring your own opinions

-Automate app deployment with a built-in secure software supply chain you can customize to fit your needs.
+Tanzu Application Platform allows you to automate application deployment using a built-in suite of tools.
+These tools form a secure software supply chain that includes a build system that compiles and tests your application, security measures such as vulnerability scanning and software bill of materials (SBOM), and container image creation and storage in common registries.
+Best of all, you can customize these supply chains to fit your particular needs by extending the task chain or integrating your preferred tools.

-#### 3. Accelerate your path to production
+### 3. Accelerate your path to production

 Establish a clear separation of concerns between developers and operators so that everyone benefits.
 With Tanzu Application platform you'll notice a much more seamless handoffs from source code on a laptop to apps running live in production - without compromising on security.